Masale Bhat Recipe

 Frequently Asked Questions

-You can make this rice in a pressure cooker as well.
+You can also make this rice in a pressure cooker.
 Follow the same recipe in a pressure cooker until closing the lid.
 Close the lid and pressure cook for 2 whistles on high heat.
-Switch off the heat and let the pressure release on its own.Â
+Switch off the heat and let the pressure release naturally.

 Serving Suggestions

-You can serve Masale Bhat on its own for a light and comforting breakfast, lunch, or dinner or you could serve it with Kadhi, Katachi Amti, or any of your favorite raita.
-I like to serve it with Boondi Raita or Tomato Onion Raita.Â
+You can serve Masale Bhat alone for a light and comforting breakfast, lunch, or dinner, or you could serve it with Kadhi, Katachi Amti, or any of your favorite raita.
+I like to serve it with fried or roasted papads, Boondi Raita, or Cucumber Raita.

 Do not forget to garnish it with some grated fresh coconut.